 Chromium (VI) oxide

-acid" was prepared by mixing a metal chromate or dichromate with concentrated
+acid", prepared by mixing a metal chromate or

-forms explosive mixtures with combustibles or organic
+Chromium (VI) oxide, forms explosive mixtures with combustibles or organic

 Do NOT use chromic acid for glass cleaning in school science laboratories.